 While you are in Las Cruces, check out the Big Chili Inn and the world’s largest chili pepper, a forth seven foot masterpiece created with two and one half tons of concrete.
 The entire area is great for growing New Mexico chilies.
 Researchers at New Mexico State University in Las Cruces have been developing quality chili varieties for over one hundred years.

 Types of Peppers

-The term chile pepper collectively refers to all the hot peppers in the capsicum genus.
-Since capsaicin, a natural pain reliever, is the active ingredient in chile peppers, one can only wonder how many headaches have thus far been averted because of a country’s changing culinary habits.
+The term chili pepper collectively refers to all the hot peppers in the capsicum genus.
+Since capsaicin, a natural pain reliever, is the active ingredient in chili peppers, one can only wonder how many headaches have thus far been averted because of a country’s changing culinary habits.

 Gardeners generally choose between two types of peppers, sweet and hot.